keptn-contrib/dynatrace-service/README.md

 ### Sending Events to Dynatrace Monitored Entities

-The *dynatrace-service* by default assumes that all events it sends to Dynatrace, e.g: Deployment or Test Start/Stop Events are sent to a monitored Dynatrace SERVICE entity that has the following attachRule definition:
+By default, the *dynatrace-service* assumes that all events it sends to Dynatrace, e.g: Deployment or Test Start/Stop Events are sent to a monitored Dynatrace SERVICE entity that has the following attachRule definition:
 ```
 attachRules:
   tagRule: